Best AI Tools for Professional Services Firms in 2026

 • Slack + ChatGPT: If you use Slack, ChatGPT integration lets your team query documents and generate summaries directly in conversation.
 Fast and low friction.

 • Email workflows: Autoresponders, scheduling, and template generation are standard now.
-Zapier or Make can orchestrate these tied to client actions in your CRM.
+Claude Cowork or Manus can orchestrate these tied to client actions in your CRM - no separate automation platform needed.

 Decision Framework: Choosing the Right Tools for Your Firm

 1. What's your biggest time drain?
 Document review?
 Client communication?
 Proposal assembly?
-Start by automating that task specifically.
+Start there.
+One workflow done well beats five done badly.

 3. How much is an hour of your time worth?
-If you bill at £200+/hour, spending 20 hours setting up automations that save 200 hours annually is an easy win.
-If you bill lower, be more selective.
+If you bill at £200+/hour, spending 2 hours with Claude Cowork setting up something that saves 200 hours annually is an easy win.
+If you bill lower, the same logic still holds - just faster to justify.

 Frequently Asked Questions